 The basics of stock prices fall under the principles of supply and demand.
 If more people want to buy a stock (the demand is high) than how much stock is available to trade (supply is low), the price of that stock moves up.
 On the other hand, if people don’t want to buy a stock (low demand), and there is a surplus of said stock (high supply), the price of that stock will be low.

 After that, it gets a little more complicated.
+There’s also a global economic element to this.

-Dividends, Dividend Yield, and Market Capitalization
+Dividends, Dividend Yield and Market Capitalization

 Market capitalization is simply the price of individual stock of a particular company multiplied by the number of shares being traded.